MrBerkk/MrBerkk/README.md

 ![](https://media.giphy.com/media/H20uwbrYcIh0FUQSnP/giphy.gif)

 ⚡Im 22 Y.o And ım living in Turkey

-⚡Actively working on fivem and web development.
+⚡Actively working on fivem and web development

-⚡I continue to improve myself in many areas…
+⚡I continue to improve myself in many areas

 ⚡You can find me in discord.
 See you later :)

 ⚡Skills: Html / Php / Css/ Js / Py / Lua